alan-turing-institute/spatial-inequality/notes/Optimisation.md

 - A set of constraints - conditions that must be met for a solution to be viable.
 - An algorithm to pick the best sensor locations to maximise the objective.

+In words, the optimisation problem to solve is roughly: _"Choose sensor locations to maximise the coverage of our objectives, subject to the network meeting the defined constraints"_.

 # Sensor Sites

 There are three broad options for the set of locations to input as the set of possible sensor sites: